awslabs/graphstorm/docs/source/cli/model-training-inference/index.rst

 This section provides guidelines of GraphStorm model training and inference on :ref:`signle machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>`.

 In addition, there are two node ID mapping operations during the graph construction procedure, and these mapping results are saved in a certain folder by which GraphStorm inference pipelines will automatically use to remap prediction results' node IDs back to the original IDs.
-In case when such automatic remapping does not occure, users can do it mannually according to the :ref:`GraphStorm Output Node ID Remapping <output-remapping>` guideline.
+In case when such automatic remapping does not occur, you can do it mannually according to the :ref:`GraphStorm Output Node ID Remapping <output-remapping>` guideline.

 .. toctree::
    :maxdepth: 2